BonsaiDen/NodeGame-Orbit/readme.rst

 NodeGame: Orbit
 ===============

 **NodeGame: Orbit** is a bit like Eufloria, but completely written in JavaScript.
-The project is in it's early pre pre pre alpha aka 2 days of hacking stages.

 Todo
 ----

-- Different Ship types
-- Build factories
-- Rework the graphics(partly done)
+- Rewrite the client, either JS or C++
-- Better controls(partly done)

 License